madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 sameChar = 'c'
 ```

-So although we can promote term-level functions to the type-level (`singletons`
+So although we can promote term-level functions to the type families
-library allows this via Template Haskell), they are still not equivalent in
+(`singletons` library does this via Template Haskell), they are not exactly
-behaviour because term-level variables act differently compared to type-level
+equivalent because term-level variables act differently than their type-level
-variables.

-As a result using the same syntax for both would not be possible in general as
+counterparts.

+I don't know what the current plan is, but since changing the behaviour of type
+families would break backwards compatibility, the way forward is either to allow
-we'd need unification at the term level as well.
+unification at the term level or to create another extension that makes it
+illegal at the type level.
+Since types heavily rely on unification, the latter
+seems more likely to me, but I'm not an expert!

 #### Type families vs GADTs

-We could have encoded `Max` as a GADT as well and similarly we could have
+We could have encoded `Max`{.haskell} as a GADT as well and similarly we could
-encoded `<=` as a type family.
+have encoded `(<=)`{.haskell} as a type family.

 ```haskell
 data AltMax :: Nat -> Nat -> Nat -> Type where